Unlock your creative potential in game design

 - ART 131-Drawing 1

-Registration for Fall Semester 2020 will take place July 13th through July 30th.
-If you need assitance with advisement or registration, please contact Jonathan Crumpler by email at firstname.lastname@example.org or by phone at 828 448 3544.
+Registration for Summer and Fall Semester 2021 will begin March 29th.
+If you need assistance with advisement or registration, please contact Jonathan Crumpler by email at firstname.lastname@example.org or by phone at 828 448 3544.

-If you are new to WPCC, please visit our Fall Semester page for details on enrolling.
+If you are new to WPCC, please visit our New Students page for details on enrolling.
 Returning students can consult the Semester Guide for information.
 Full details on the courses (meeting days/times, instructor, etc.) is available on our Class Schedules page.